-Description: The electrical system provided to the overall facility is a 120/208Y, 3-phase, 4-wire, 2,000-amp system installed in 1991, and is in good condition.
-Power is provided to the school by a single utility owned, pad-mounted transformer, located in exterior fenced-in area, and in poor condition.
+Description: The electrical system provided to the overall facility is a 120/208-volt, 3-phase, 4-wire, 200-amp, 2,000-amp main fused switch system installed in 1990, and is in good condition.
+Power is provided to the school by a single utility owned, pad-mounted transformer located in exterior fenced-in area, and in good condition.
 The panel system, installed in 1990, is in good condition, and can be expanded to add additional capacity.
 The Classrooms are not equipped with adequate electrical outlets.
-The typical Classroom contains 12 general purpose outlets, 2 dedicated outlets for each Classroom television.
-Some Classrooms are equipped with as many as 14 general purpose outlets, while others are equipped with as few as 2 general purpose outlets.
+The typical Classroom contains 20 general purpose outlets, 4 dedicated outlets for each Classroom computer, and 2 dedicated outlets for each Classroom television.
+Some Classrooms are equipped with as many as 26 general purpose outlets, while others are equipped with as few as 18 general purpose outlets.
 There are not any spaces that have no electrical outlets.
-The Corridors are not equipped with adequate electrical outlets for servicing.
+The Corridors are equipped with adequate electrical outlets for servicing.
 Adequate GFI protected exterior outlets are not provided around the perimeter of the building.
 The facility is equipped with a suitable emergency generator.
 Adequate lightning protection safeguards are not provided.
-Stage lighting power system, including dimmers, is inadequately provided, in good condition, and does not meet OSDM requirements.
-The overall electrical system does not meet ONio School Design Manual requirements in supporting the current needs of the school, and will be adequate to meet the facility's future needs.
+Stage lighting power system including control panel, breakers, and dimmers is inadequately provided, and does not meet OSDM requirements.
+The overall electrical system does not meet Ohio School Design Manual requirements in supporting the current needs of the school, and will not be adequate to meet the facility's future needs.